The list of Pay Codes is accessed by clicking the employer name in the main menu and going to Settings > Pay Codes.

 The screen divides into three tabs.

-This is where you manage any bespoke codes you wish to set up.
-Typically these would be for commission, bonuses or anything you want to track separately to basic pay.
-You should not set up codes for SSP or other statutory pay types as these have already been set up as System Codes.
+If you wish to set up bespoke codes, you manage them here Typically these would be for commission, bonuses or anything you want to track separately to basic pay.
+You should not set up codes for SSP or other statutory pay types, as we set them up as System Codes.

 Select whether this code is an addition or deduction.

-If you choose to you can enter a default value for this code.
+You can choose to enter a default value for this code.

-Leave it set to None and you just enter the amount to add or deduct.
-Choose hours or days and you'll get to provide a daily/hourly rate and set the number of days/hours to pay for.
+Leave it set to None and you only enter the amount to add or deduct.
+Choose hours or days, and you provide a daily/hourly rate and set the number of days/hours to pay.